IFSFIQ-SZH/crowntool/README.md

 - add help info to code
 - send message to all dms and chats of token
 - proxy scraper
-- probably some code fixing cause it doesnt work compiled

 ## installing and use
 ```python